-In Honour of Patti Szostak
+In Memory of Patti Szostak

-In 2019, when this Award is created, unfair gender-discriminatory practices including discrimination, underestimation, harassment and violence, create obstacles and barriers to women thriving professionally.
+Unfair gender-discriminatory practices including discrimination, underestimation, harassment and violence, create obstacles and barriers to women thriving professionally.

 The Primeau Law Future of Feminism Award seeks to inspire and reward students of all genders, backgrounds, and scholarship who find creative and thoughtful ways of creating and promoting equality for women.